facebook/react-native-website/website/blog/2023-01-27-71rc1-android-outage-postmortem.md

 # How we mitigated & resolved

-As soon as we identified the issue on November 4th, we shared a manual workaround to fix the issue which would pin React Native to a specific, correcting the mistake.
+As soon as we identified the issue on November 4th, the community found and shared a manual workaround to fix the issue which would pin React Native to a specific, correcting the mistake.

-Then, over the weekend of November 5th and 6th, we shipped patch releases for all previous React Native versions down to 0.63 which automatically applied the patch, so that users could update to a fixed version of React Native.
+Then, over the weekend of November 5th and 6th, the release crew shipped patch releases for all previous React Native versions down to 0.63 which automatically applied the patch, so that users could update to a fixed version of React Native.

 At the same time, we [reached out to Sonatype](https://issues.sonatype.org/browse/OSSRH-86006) to ask for the removal of the offending artifacts.